aiden-perkins/advent-of-code/README.md

 # Advent of Code

 This repository contains my solutions for the [Advent of Code](https://adventofcode.com/) programming challenges.
-My goal is the eventually earn all 50 stars for every year, but I am far from that (22/50 for 2022, 34/50 for 2021, & 5/50 for 2020).
+My goal is the eventually earn all 50 stars for every year, but I am far from that (32/50 for 2023, 22/50 for 2022, 41/50 for 2021, 5/50 for 2020, & 4/50 for 2015).
 I also want to try and use a different language for the previous years, some I want to try are kotlin, golang, java, c++, c#, & rust.

 ___Input:___

-- To get an input you first need to get your session token from [the Advent of Code website](https://adventofcode.com/) and put it in the empty string on line 11 in [in.py](in.py).
+- To get an input you first need to get your session token from [the Advent of Code website](https://adventofcode.com/) and put it in the session string on line 12 in [in.py](in.py).
 - You can either run [.a.bat](.a.bat) (it's called `.a.bat` so I can press `.` on my keyboard, then tab, allowing me to get the input faster) if you are on windows or just `python3 in.py` and then enter the day/year, if you don't put a year it will default to 2021.